sangamithrasaravanan123/Git-Simulator/README.md

 # Git Simulator - Python

 ##  Overview
-This is a Python-based conversion of the original C++ Git Simulator.
+This is a Python-based Git Simulator.
 It provides an interactive web interface to visualize Git operations like commits, branching, and merging through a beautiful graphical interface.

 ##  Technology Stack
 - **Backend**: Python with FastAPI